-I have had a few requests on how to eat an Artichoke so today I’m going show you how to do that.
+I have had a few requests on how to eat an artichoke, so today I’m going show you how to do that.
 I also have had people ask how I got my kids to eat them.
-I don’t really know how but they love them!
+I don’t really know how, but 2 of my 3 kids LOVE them!
+In fact my middle boy, will literally request one for an after school snack!
 I think it probably has to do with the fact that they are fun to eat.
-We make the boys take their shirts off because I don’t want them to get butter all over them so it’s a big shirtless feast!

 To eat an artichoke you peal off one leaf at a time and scrape the meat off the leaf.

-The first leaves are always kind of tough and don’t taste as good as the rest of the artichoke so don’t give up after 1 or 2 leaves.
-I usually peal off the first two layers or so and discard them.
+Don’t be alarmed if the first leaves are a little tough and don’t taste as good.
+That can happen.
+The rest of the artichoke will be tasty!
+I sometimes peal off the first two layers or so and discard them.
 The leaves will get softer and easier to eat as you get closer to the heart.

 When you get to the heart it will have something like hair covering the heart that you have to remove.